jay7n/jay7n.github.io/source/_drafts/POST-request-method-1.md

 We'll discuss this BINARY part later, but now the point is that POST is used to submit arbitrary key-value based data to the server, including the binary type, which is often used to upload files.

-## There're two ways of encoding these key-value based data in POST

-## Content-Type in the request header is to specify which type of data  you're using

-## Mind that multipart/form-data is used to upload files.
-Why?

-## Mind that there is also a sub header config under a file-field declaration and a same name 'Content-Type'

-## When running in different environments(on browser or on the server), there're different ways to specify what is the Content-Type of a specified file in POST form-data